umbertogagl97/FAdA/README.md

 # FAdA
-Fingerprint Adversarial Attacks is a Python library for Machine Learning Security.
+Fingerprint Adversarial Presentation Attacks is a Python library for Machine Learning Security.
 FAdA is based on Adversarial Robustness Toolbox (ART) and it is specialized in attacks to Fingerprint Liveness Detection.

 ## Install fada on colab